mijito-wx/vim-elixir-compiler/README.md

     automatically once the code compiles successfully.

 ## Known Issues, planned improvements

+*   Development is still in progress, and further improvements are needed.

 *   Compilation commands are hardcoded.
     The plugin compiles code using `mix compile`.